Tux-Web-Tools/rss-feed-site-generator/README.md

 The parameter _description.use_content_ is used to define which property is used to fetch the items (episode/post) description.

 To display a custom logo different from the one the RSS feed provides, an image file can be placed in _/public/image_, the file name including file extension needs to be added to _logo_.
+The header can be customized further by overwriting title, description, background and font color in rss.local.yaml.

 To display "legal information" in the footer, _copyright_, _imprint_url_ and _imprint_link_name_ need to be provided.

 If the content is also displayed on another website, a _canonical_link_ can be added.

+It is possible to add a custom favicon via _favicon_.

 ```yaml
 config: